trillek-team/trillek-vcomputer-module/README.md

 TODO
 ----

-- Check that all instructions work as they should. -> Add more cases to test.asm
+- Check that all instructions work as they should (tested around 66%). -> Add more cases to test.asm
 - Improve the memory mapper as it is currently pretty inefficient if we add a lot of devices.
 - Implement more devices.
 - Improve the vm API and document it better
 - Create a vm factory class
+- Fix the virtual keyboard.
+Actually SDL2 key event weirdness make this lees straightforward that should be.
 - Probably remove SDL2 dependency and use directly GLFW